smaclell/smaclell.github.io/_drafts/exterminator-5-thin-slices.md

 perform the specific operation and fix the problem.
 At the same time I could improve our test coverage and put a dent in our [legacy code][legacy].

-I had found a candidate for using small pull requests to solve the a larger problem.
+I had found a candidate for using small pull requests to solve a larger problem.
 Each pull request would be easier to understand and bit by bit lead to the overall solution.